paracamplus/Yasmini/README.md

 ### Installation

+As usual.
+Option `-g` means that the installation is global.

 ```sh
 npm install -g yasmini
 ```

 ### Introduction

-This is a common way to require Yasmini, make the three fundamental functions (`describe`, `it` and `expect`) available and enrich Yasmini with a verbalizer (you are free to code your own verbalizer).
+The common way is to require Yasmini:
+- make the three fundamental functions (`describe`, `it` and `expect`) available
+- and enrich Yasmini with a verbalizer (you are free to code your own verbalizer).

 ```javascript
 var yasmini = require('yasmini');